maxh/render-nyc/README.md

 There are two main components:

-1) A Postgres database with OSM database open on Mac OS.
+1) A Postgres database populated with OSM data running on Mac OS.
 2) A Mapnik Python script that runs in a Docker container.

 For (2), conceivably you could install Mapnik directly onto Mac OS instead, but I couldn't figure it out.